open-metadata/OpenMetadata/docs/integrations/connectors/clickhouse/mysql.md

 ### 9. Confirm `metadata_server` settings

-You need not make any changes to the fields defined for `metadata_server` in the template code you copied into `redshift.json` in Step 3.
+You need not make any changes to the fields defined for `metadata_server` in the template code you copied into `clickhouse.json` in SClickHousetep 3.
 This part of your configuration file should be as follows.

 ```json
 "metadata_server": {